 - Struggles to read charts and graphs

-- Has trouble applying math concepts to money, like making exact change and figuring out a tip
+- Has trouble applying math concepts to money (i.e. making change & calculating tips)

 - Has trouble measuring things like ingredients in a recipe and easily forgets conversions

-- Difficulty with activities that require understanding speed, distance, and directions (may get lost)
+- Difficulty with activities that require understanding speed, distance, and directions (may get lost easily)

 - Has trouble finding different approaches to the same math problem, like adding the length and width of a rectangle and doubling the answer to solve for the perimeter (rather than adding all the sides)